nats-io/nats-surveyor/README.md

 - Password: *admin*

-After logging in, navigate to "Manage dashboards" and you'll see a dashboard available named **NATS Surveyor**, where you'll be able to monitor your entire NATS deployment.
+After logging in, navigate to "Manage dashboards" and you'll see a dashboard available named [**NATS Surveyor**](http://localhost:3000/dashboards?query=NATS%20Surveyor), where you'll be able to monitor your entire NATS deployment.

 ### Stopping (while keeping the containers)

-To stop the surveyor stack, but keep the containers run: `docker-compose stop`
+To stop the surveyor stack, but keep the containers run: `docker compose stop`

 ### Restarting Surveyor

-To restart the surveyor stack after being stopped, run: `docker-compose up`
+To restart the surveyor stack after being stopped, run: `docker compose up`

 ### Stopping and removing containers

-To cleanup your installation, run: `docker-compose down`
+To cleanup your installation, run: `docker compose down`

 ### Running Surveyor as a service